MiriamSterl/ninolearn/README.md

 For the full code and documentation, see https://pjpetersik.github.io/ninolearn/intro.html and https://github.com/pjpetersik/ninolearn.

+This fork of the original code contains code to produce ENSO forecasts using Gaussian Density Neural Network (GDNN) models.

 ## How to use this repository for creating ENSO predictions

 1. Clone the repository to your local machine.